Ligier JS11: Clapet

 To solve the issues with the increased downforce, Gérard Ducarouge came up with a solution, dubbed the "clapet" (French for "valve"), where in a series of flaps within the venturi tunnels would open up at after a certain amount of pressure.
 As the solution constituted a movable aerodynamic device, the team did its best to keep the existence of the system a secret.
 The existence of the system was eventually discovered by F1 technical illustrator Giorgio Piola during the final race of the 1980 season at Watkins Glen.
 Piola was able to take photographs of the system after one of the two cars entered by Ligier was being repaired after a shunt.

-Media
+In media

-The JS11 appeared in the toy line and cartoon Transformers as the Autobot Mirage.
-To escape possible royalties and most likely dodge regulations in various countries regarding tobacco livery on toys, the "Gitanes" logo on Laffite's JS11 was changed to "Citanes".
-In Italy, the logo was changed furthermore to "Ligier", which was also the character's Japanese name.
+The JS11 appeared in the animated television series Transformers as the Autobot Mirage alternate mode.
+To stricting regulations in various countries that outlawed the tobacco advertising on toys and media, the "Gitanes" logo on Laffite's JS11 was changed to "Citanes".